-Until the terms of the UK’s exit are finalised there will inevitably be a period of uncertainty with a great deal of emphasis on the nature of the UK’s ongoing relationship with the EU post-exit.
-There will be a number of impacts for all sectors of UK business.
+Until the terms of the UK’s exit are finalised, there will inevitably be a period of uncertainty with a great deal of emphasis on the nature of the UK’s ongoing relationship with the EU post-Brexit.
+There will likely be a number of impacts for all sectors of UK business.”

 To stay up to date with the latest developments and the impact they will have on your business, please browse our Brexit resources or sign up to our Brexit update and events list.

 Watch our selection of on-demand webinars on some of the key issues relating to Brexit.

 To ask us a question on Brexit, please fill in the form below or email us at firstname.lastname@example.org.